 Laura is a long-time actor in Washington, a founding member and made her professional directorial debut with the Washington Stage Guild.
-She is also narrator of over 850 books for the Library of Congress (the recipient of an Alexander Scourby Award for narrating children's literature, reading the Little House on the Prairie series).
-She is celebrating her 36rd year of narrating Talking Books for the LOC.
+She is also celebrating her 35th year of narrating audio books for the Library of Congress with over 850 titles recorded, including the Alexander Scourby Award-winning the Little House on the Prairie series.

-As actor, Laura also played Sister Aloysius in Doubt for Baltimore’s Everyman Theatre; toured with the Kennedy Center in a play for young people about Russian Jewish immigrants, Dreams in the Golden Country; and played Amalia in Motti Lerner’s Pangs of the Messiah at DC’s Theatre J. Laura recently played the role of Elizabeth in the critically acclaimed Angel Street at Olney Theatre in Olney, Maryland.
+As actor, Laura also played Sister Aloysius in Doubt for Baltimore’s Everyman Theatre; toured with the Kennedy Center in a play for young people about Russian Jewish immigrants, Dreams in the Golden Country; and played Amalia in Motti Lerner’s Pangs of the Messiah at DC’s Theatre J. Laura recently played the role of Mrs. Pearce in the Stage Guild's Pygmalion, Elizabeth in the critically acclaimed Angel Street at Olney Theatre in Olney, Maryland.

-Currently the President of the Stage Guild’s Board, Laura is a founding Stage Guild company member, where she has appeared in more than 30 plays since 1986, most recently as Mrs. Pierce in Pygmalion.
+Currently the President of the Stage Guild’s Board, Laura is a founding Stage Guild company member, where she has appeared in more than 30 plays since 1986.
 Favorite roles in past seasons with the Guild include Lady Chiltern in An Ideal Husband, Teresa in The Memory of Water, Mademoiselle in An Empty Plate

 in the Café du Grand Boeuf, Mercy Lott